dibyendumajumdar/dmr_c/asmjit-backend/README.md

-# ASMJIT backend
+# AsmJit backend

-This backend is trying to use the [asmjit](https://github.com/asmjit/asmjit) code generator.
+This backend is trying to use the [AsmJit](https://github.com/asmjit/asmjit) code generator.
 We are using the X86Compiler component as this allows working at a higher level using virtual registers, with asmjit taking care of the register allocation.

 ## Status